mr3zas/Mikrotik-on-Linux/README.md

 - Ubuntu 22.04

 # Installation Instructions

+With this script, you can automatically install Mikrotik CHR by inserting a download link: [Mikrotik Download Page](https://mikrotik.com/download/archive/) OR leave the link request empty to install version 7.8 by default.
+#

 Copy Mikrotik.sh content to the server and run below commands
 - Step 1
 ```